 Strategically placed vents in your attic ideally sidestep the issues of hot air accumulation, moisture and mold accumulation, and an erosion of your roof’s foundations.

-To ensure that you’re getting the most energy efficiency out of your home and to check for roof issues, you might want to consider getting an energy audit or contacting a local roofing professional before the fall season kicks off, and certain before winter.
+To ensure that you’re getting the most energy efficiency out of your home and to check for roof issues, you might want to consider getting an energy auditor or contacting a local roofing professional before the fall season kicks off, and certainly before winter.